Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

-Lower-$\C^{1}$ functions are exactly the locally-Lipschitz and approximately convex functions, where ``approximately convex'' is a relaxation of the canonical notion of convexity and is defined in \citet{daniilidis2004}. \end{defn}

 Lower-$\C^{1}$ functions subsume the entire class of continuous, convex objectives.
 Definition \ref{def:LC1} implies that, for any global minimizer $\bx$ of the objective $h$, there exists a family of functions $\left\{ g\left(t,\cdot\right)\right\} _{t\in\T}$ satisfying \eqref{eq:LC1Max} at $x{=}\bx$.
-This family also allows us to describe $h$'s subdifferential at its minimizer:
+This family also allows us to describe $h$'s subdifferential at its minimizer: where $\T^\prime = \left\{t:\ g\left(t,\bx\right)=h(\bx)\right\}$.
+For more details on \eqref{eq:subdiff_max}, see \citet[Theorem 10.31]{rockafellar2009variational}.
+This characterization inspires us to consider a structurally revealing approximating model for convex, nonsmooth objectives where $\T$ is \textit{finite} and $\T = \T^\prime$.
+In this setting, \eqref{eq:LC1Max} reduces to a \textit{max-of-smooth} function: where $k$ is a finite integer and each $f_{i}$ is a differentiable function.
+Just like in classical analyses of GD (see, for example, \citet[Chapter 10.6]{beck2017}), we will assume that each $f_i$ is a $\C^2$ function and strongly convex.